 Individual strata and community lot owners may lodge complaints with Fair Trading and invite a Fair Trading Building Inspector onto the common property of a strata scheme or association property in a community scheme.
 As a further safeguard, caretakers and other persons who control access to areas of the common property will be obligated to cooperate with officers from Fair Trading and provide assistance to enable the inspection to be carried out, for example by providing access to locked areas of the common property.

-In order to safeguard your position under your home warranty insurance policy, if you become aware of defective or incomplete work, you must immediately notify your home warranty insurer in writing providing such information as may be reasonably necessary to put the insurer on notice as to the nature and circumstances of the loss.
-For more information, visit the Home warranty insurance claims page on the Fair Trading website.
+In order to safeguard your position under your Home Building Compensation Fund insurance policy, if you become aware of defective or incomplete work, you must immediately notify your insurer in writing providing such information as may be reasonably necessary to put the insurer on notice as to the nature and circumstances of the loss.
+For more information, visit the Home Building Compensation Fund insurance claims page on the Fair Trading website.

 The Fair Trading building inspection process is designed to help resolve disputes.
 The role of a Fair Trading Building Inspector is to assist you and your contractor to come to an agreement about how to resolve the dispute.
 The Inspector will arrange to meet with you and your contractor on-site to inspect the work under dispute and discuss the issues reported in the complaint.